davidhere40/AgTakeHome/README.md

 ### Request

-	`PUT /Files/Update?name={name}`
+	`PUT /Files`

-	Query String Parameters:
-		Name: an alpha-numeric file name.
-	Body Parameters:
+	Parameters:
-		Data: The binary data of a file
+		IFormFile File

 	When a file is updated, the version number is incremented and a new file record is created.
 The old one is not deleted.
-The latest file's IsLatest column is set to true and the old file's IsLatest column is set to false.
+The latest file's IsDeleted column is false and the old file's IsDeleted column is set to false.
 The create date of the new file is the create date of the updated file.
-The old file version keeps it's original create date.
+The old file's CreateDate stays the same.

 ### Response